 When a person assists others to inflict tortious damage, they are all in the conspiracy.

-Conspiracies to damage businesses as just as unlawful as conspiracies to cause physical harm, and give give to a conspiracy.
+Conspiracies to damage businesses as just as unlawful as conspiracies to cause physical harm.

 There are two types of conspiracy.
 They both have elements in common.